MargaritaLiarou1/TimeFlow/README.md

 ## Pseudotime analysis
 To reproduce the analysis for Monocytes presented in Results Section 3, as well as the Supplementary Figures S1-S5, please follow the Tutorials in the `P1-Monocytes-Analysis`. `P1-Monocytes-Analysis/Tutorial-1-Density-Estimation.ipynb` shows how to use a normalizing flow model to compute the probability density function of the observed cells.
 In `P1-Monocytes-Analysis/Tutorial-2-Pseudotime-Computation.ipynb` we compute the cell pseudotime using TimeFlow and in `P1-Monocytes-Analysis/Tutorial-3-Marker-Dynamics.ipynb` we show how to fit and visualize the evolution of CD markers along pseudotime for the linear monocytic trajectory.
+File `root_cell_indices.csv` contains the indices of the root cells (stem cells) selected for each dataset and pseudotime method, based on the CD34 expression.
 ## Requirements

 The Python/PyTorch requirements are the following: